hexijin/scientific-data-analysis/daily_schedule_part2.md

 (3) Recapitulate what we have done and then look inside the mathematics and implementation of LLMs, without actually doing any more implementation, by watching all seven of the 3Blue1Brown videos by Grant Sanderson.
 Sanderson's mathematics visualizations are unequaled, and I enjoy watching them even when he is presenting something I already understand, but perhaps the first few in the series are not worth your time given how much we have covered in Grus.
 The last few will certainly be worthwhile.

-(4) How this is going to affect industry after industry is anybody's guess, but a recent and informed guess (from venture capitalist Mark Andreesen) is here: https://youtu.be/OHWnPOKh_S0?feature=shared&t=11849 (the link deliberately starts you over three hours into the video).
+(4) How this is going to affect industry after industry is anybody's guess, but a recent and informed guess (from venture capitalist Marc Andreessen) is in this late-2024 [Lex Fridman interview of Marc Andreessen](https://youtu.be/OHWnPOKh_S0?feature=shared&t=11849) (the link deliberately jumps you to a point over three hours into the video).